 You can’t control your maniacal boss, exhausting children or infuriating commute down the 405.
 What you can control?
-Your home, of course—which is why we did some research and uncovered the very best science-backed decor ideas for creating a soothing environment.
+Your home, of course—which is why we did some research and uncovered the very best science-backed decorating tips to calm anxiety and create a soothing environment.
 Ahhh.
 Aren’t you feeling better already?

 Happy green houseplants are an instant visual pick-me-up, sure.
 But their health benefits are innumerable: First off, they clear the air of toxins and produce oxygen, which makes our spaces feel fresher.
 Second, they truly calm us down.
 In one notable study, researchers found that interacting with indoor plants (see: watering, smelling, touching) can reduce stress levels.

 Do you feel extra frazzled when your home is a mess?
 That’s not in your head, y’all—it's science.
 Cluttered environments have been shown to increase levels of cortisol (aka the stress hormone) and can even make you less productive.
 The fix?
 Invest in smart storage solutions (hello, sleek wall of built-ins) and learn the art of less-is-more when it comes to decor.

 4. Strip Your Windows

 Window treatments are sumptuous, sure—but they also minimize the vitamin D-rich sunlight that our bodies so crave.
 Lack of sunlight is even believed to disrupt our circadian rhythms (aka our “body clocks”)—which can lead to higher anxiety and depression levels.
 Our advice?
 Take a cue from our chic Scandinavian friends and ditch curtains in rooms where you don’t need particular privacy.